Loch Broom: Mountains

 The entrance to Loch Broom is overlooked by mountain of Ben More Coigach, at 2438 ft, on the Coigach peninsula, which has a view of Isle Martin and Loch Kanaird.
 The peninsula separating Loch Broom from Little Loch Broom contains the mountains of Beinn Ghobhlach and Beinn nam Ban.
 The Marilyn, Beinn Ghobhlach at 2,083 ft, is located at the head of the peninsula, overlooks the entrance to Loch Broom proper, to the northeast and Little Loch Broom to the south.
 It has a commanding view of Gruinard Bay and Gruinard Island to the west.

 Beinn nam Ban – at 1900 ft, also a Marilyn – is located at the base of the peninsula, overlooks Dundonnell to the southwest and Loch Broom to the west and south.

 Lying southwest of Dundonnell, overlooking Little Loch Broom, and Gruinard Bay and Gruinard Island, to the northwest, lies the majestic ridge of An Teallach (meaning "The Anvil" or "The Forge" in Scottish Gaelic), with 10 mountains over 3,000 ft.
-These summits of An Teallach are thus Marilyns.
+These summits of An Teallach are thus Munros.